tommasopau/FL_Simulator/README.md

 # FL Simulator

+# FL Simulator

 FL Simulator is a federated learning simulation platform.
 The project consists of a Python-based backend and a [Streamlit](https://streamlit.io) frontend, enabling you to configure parameters, run simulations, and execute queries interactively.
+It also offers various attack and defense schemes to help study the robustness and security of federated learning settings.

 ## Project Structure